zisen01/Japanese-Vocabulary-Learner/README.md

   2. go to the Microsoft store and select the WSL you like (I presonally recommend Ubuntu for the abundance of the community help it provides), install it and follow the installation guide for Linux

 # Create Vocabulary list
-  under your directory home, use the cd command:
+  under your home directory, use the cd command:
   ```
   cd Jvocan_learner/vocab_list/
   ```